RenaudDev/PaperPause/DAILY_WORKFLOW_SETUP.md

 - Check workflow permissions are set

 ### Images Not Publishing
-- Verify `publish-drafts.ts` script is running
+- Check if `draft: false` is being set in markdown files (should be automatic)
-- Check if `draft: false` is being set in markdown files
+- Verify the `publish-drafts.ts` script step is running in workflow logs
-- Review workflow logs for errors
+- Review workflow logs for any errors during generation or publishing

 ### API Errors
 - Check API keys are valid